william-h-oliver/fuzzycat/doc/howitworks.md

 Typically, one chooses a value of _k_ by looking for an _elbow_ in the first plot and a peak in the second.
 We see that _k_ values around 4 to 6 roughly satisfy these descriptions, however it is not obvious for exactly which _k_ value this occurs.
 It seems that we are just limited by having to make a choice for _k_ and that what we would actually like to do is combine the results we get when using multiple _k_ values.

-If it is indeed the latter, then we would like to abstract the effect of a changing _k_ value into a representation of k-means-like clusters that remain stable over a range of _k_ values &mdash; this is a task for FuzzyCat!
+If it is indeed the latter, then we would like to abstract the effect of a changing _k_ value into a representation of k-means-like clusters that remain stable over a range of _k_ values -- this is a task for FuzzyCat!